liaoxiong3x/DeepCreamPy/INSTALLATION.md

 ModuleNotFoundError: No module named '_pywrap_tensorflow_internal'
 ```

-Follow these alternate install instructions:
+Follow these alternate install instructions if that happens:

 1. Start from a clean Python 3.6.7 install.
 2. Download a version of tensorflow that do support AVX instructions from (https://github.com/fo40225/tensorflow-windows-wheel/tree/master/1.10.0/py36/CPU/sse2).
 I assume you picked tensorflow-1.10.0-cp36-cp36m-win_amd64.whl for 64-bit and the other for 32-bit computers.